 I-95 needed the number

 In 1958, the newly opened Connecticut Turnpike carried the new Interstate 95 designation up to Waterford; I-95 was slated to continue east on a new expressway through New London, Groton, and Stonington.
-That year, state route 95 was changed to Route 49, and the old state Route 84 (now Route 184) became state Route 95, to guide motorists through the area until I-95 proper was completed.
+On March 19, 1958, state route 95 was changed to Route 49, and the old state Route 84 (now Route 184) became state Route 95, to guide motorists through the area until I-95 proper was completed.

 In November 1963, the State Highway Department announced planned number changes that would take effect when I-95 opened in the area.
 State Route 95 would become Route 184; and Route 117 would be extended southward from Route 184 to US 1.
 I-95 opened here on Nov.
 12, 1964.